top of page

 This is a whole field of specialisation, and can take an in-depth study months of work to determine for an individual organisation.
 However, some general tips follow as to the key success factors involved in creating cultural alignment and navigating organisational harmony.

 Communication: Regularly communicate the organisation’s mission, vision, and values.
 An organisation’s mission is a concise statement that captures its fundamental purpose.
-Its vision is an aspirational description of what it aims to accomplish mid to long term.
-As mentioned above, values are the fundamental principles and beliefs that steer it's operation.
+Its vision is an aspirational description of what it aims to accomplish mid-to-long term.
+As mentioned above, values are the fundamental principles and beliefs that steer its operation.
 Being clear with employees about the mission, vision and values is the first step to enabling employees to align on them.
 Use stories, town halls, and internal communication channels to promote and sustain alignment.

 Hiring for Fit: During recruitment, assess candidates not only for skills but also for cultural fit.
 One organisation I worked for employed the 'barbecue test' to screen for how personable was the potential hire, how well they fit with others and could get along.
-However with all things alignment, organisations need to maintain consistency.
-This was the same organisation that, months later, misdiagnosed some serious workplace toxicity and botched-up dealing with it by undertaking knee-jerk contract terminations.
+However, with all things alignment, organisations need to maintain consistency.
+This was the same organisation that, months later, misdiagnosed serious workplace toxicity and botched dealing with it by undertaking knee-jerk contract terminations.
 At hiring stage, organisations should include asking behavioural questions that reveal alignment with their values.

 Feedback and Recognition: Recognise and celebrate behaviours that align with the desired culture.
 Where it comes to behaviours, you tend to get more of what you notice - of both wanted and unwanted behaviours.
 Amp up the attention on aligned behaviours and consider using constructive feedback to address any misalignment.

 Training and Development: Invest in training programs that reinforce cultural alignment.
 Undertake the detailed work that shows throughlines from values to mission to vision and incorporate these throughlines wherever possible in the training programs provided to employees.
 Teach employees how to live the values in their daily work.
-Fold values alignment into personal development plans and screen external training and development opportunities heavily for cultural fit.
+Fold values alignment into personal development plans and heavily screen external training and development opportunities for cultural fit.

 Metrics and Measurement: The phrase “What gets measured gets managed” is a popular quote attributed to management consultant Peter Drucker.
 Its popularity comes from its common sense.
-As with any change, organisations need to understand the baseline to assess the growth.
-But also if organisations are measuring employee performance generally, measures need to align with the organisation's objectives.
+As with any change, organisations need to understand the baseline to assess growth.
+Furthermore, if organisations are measuring employee performance generally, measures need to align with the organisation's objectives.
 Because people will spend time on the activities that are measured.
 Organisations can also develop metrics to assess cultural alignment.
 Employee surveys, turnover rates, and performance indicators can provide valuable insights.

 Cultural Alignment: Navigating Organisational Harmony